 The RIC Act imposes a requirement under Section 67(3)(h) which states that the RIC will have regard to future prospective increases in productivity by the service provider when setting out principles on which rates chargeable should be based.
-Thus, the RIC can adopt whichever method it chooses to determine the X-factor.
+Thus, the RIC can adopt any of the methods discussed above, to determine the X-factor.